-No matter what the problem, the Student Hub is here to help.
-You can find a Student Hub on each campus and our specialist staff can help with anything from enrolment and student ID cards to matters far beyond university, like support with visa and immigration matters, StudyLink issues or landlord challenges.
+No matter what the problem, our Student Hub advisors are here to help.
+You can find a Student Hub on each campus and our specialist staff can help with anything from enrolment and student ID cards to academic advice, fees and financial support, and services for our diverse student communities including the international, disability and rainbow community.